How long will you live?

 There are a number of free websites that can help you estimate life expectancy At EQ we prefer to look at unbiased sources to help make impartial judgements.
 In the UK, the Office of National Statistics (ONS) provides some excellent commentary about changes in trends, which is well worth a read.
 They also produce life tables.

-Men and women in their 40s now should expect to live into their late 80s; people in their 30s should plan for the very real possibility that they will live to 100!
+Men and women in their 40s now should expect to live into their late 80s; those in their 30s should plan for the very real possibility that they will live to 100!

 Life tables are a list of statistics about the probability of life and death at a given age.
 For example, the latest ONS data for the UK suggests that a 65 year old woman will, on average, live another 20.08 years to about age 85.
 However, the critical word is ‘average’.
 Roughly half will live longer than that and one quarter will live at least 10 years longer.
 That has a big impact on the retirement planning decision.